When I’m in it, I want to bottle it. I want to unpick what it is, yet to stop and consider, risks ruining it. Flow.

 Contradictorily, risk seeps from flow.
 Let’s unpick.

 I’m more than aware that plans change.
 Goals move.
+Now is the biggest indicator that life can change within a day.
+Within a minute.
 Previous decisions are no longer what I want today.
-The world has a funny way of letting us know that we’re not actually in control.
+The world has many ways of letting us know that we’re not actually in control.
 It can all come crashing down in an instance.
 Jobs disappear.
 Accidents happen.
 Partners change their minds about us.
 Us them.
 But without knowing.
 Without putting a stake in the ground as to which direction we want to go in, for me at least, it can all feel a little wobbly.
 Even if that direction is short term.
 Even if that decision is ‘I’m confused’.
 If you don’t know what you want today.
 Say it with intent of its own.
 With permission.
 Permission to oneself, myself, that today’s decision is not to make one.
 For now, I know what I want from my life.
 And it all finally makes sense.
 Will that be the same tomorrow.
 I truly don’t know.
 How could I?
 Tomorrow can throw the unexpected curveball.
 And then I’ll have another decision or choice to make.

 Head space.
 Heart space.
 It can’t be underestimated.
 Room to reflect.
 To feel.
 To stop hiding.
 How can I really enjoy the world if I’m running through it?
 And I’m good at that.
 I’m getting better at slowing.
 Better at creating those moments.
 That space.
 As Sarah Millican said as I watched her host the excellent Standard Issue podcast show a few weeks back.
 Say ‘No’.
 ‘No, it doesn’t work for me.’
 ‘No I’m choosing me.’
 Choosing to do what I know is important for me, for me to have a clearer head, for me to have energy, be happy.
 If I fill my life doing the things that I genuinely always want to do, then there’s just no room for me.
 And that can’t be healthy.
 It isn’t.
 Indeed, saying no to others can also be their gift.
 Their opportunity to do something new, do it themselves, create for them.
 It’s really not a negative.
 Free space for me means stillness.
 Where I can sit and feel.
 Tap into what’s really going on in my body.
 To listen to it.
 To ask it questions.
 To listen to its answers.
 ‘Is this what you want?
 Does your heart believe?
 Does it leap?
 And my body tells me.
 I can still lie to myself to say what I think my head wants to hear, but eventually it will show me.
 Either by collapsing into sickness, feeling out-of-sorts, being irritable, feeling angry or judgemental.
 All those feelings mask the lies I tell myself.